-For 2015, we had a single cash bonus plan (the "2015 Bonus Plan") for our employees, including our executive officers.
-Our board of directors and the compensation committee designed the 2015 Bonus Plan to motivate our eligible employees to achieve the following objectives, which align with our compensation philosophy:
+For 2018, the Incentive Compensation Plan, as amended, was the single cash bonus plan (the "2018 Bonus Plan") for our employees, including our named executive officers.
+Our board of directors and our compensation committee designed the 2018 Bonus Plan to motivate our eligible employees to achieve the following objectives, which align with our compensation philosophy:

-- · provide a focus within the Company on the achievement of our corporate goals; - provide a clear link between the achievement of our corporate goals and the bonus payments to all eligible employees; - · motivate and reward our employees who contribute to and achieve our corporate goals for the year; and - enable us to attract and retain high quality employees.
+- provide a focus within the Company on the achievement of our corporate goals; - provide a clear link between the achievement of our corporate goals and the bonus payments to all eligible employees; - · motivate and reward our employees who contribute to and achieve our corporate goals for the year; and - enable us to attract and retain high-quality employees.

-The terms of the 2015 Bonus Plan include each participant's target annual cash bonus opportunity, the corporate goals, and the formula for determining bonus payments.
-Whether a participant received an annual cash bonus payment pursuant to the 2015 Bonus Plan was determined by the compensation committee, in its sole discretion, based upon its assessment of our actual performance as measured against all of the corporate performance goals established for 2015, as well as the recommendations from the CEO with respect to a specific employee's performance.
+The terms of the 2018 Bonus Plan include each participant's target annual cash bonus opportunity and the formula for determining bonus payments based on corporate goals and individual goals.
+Whether a participant received an annual cash bonus payment pursuant to the 2018 Bonus Plan was determined by our compensation committee, in its sole discretion, based upon its assessment of our actual performance as measured against all of the corporate performance goals established for 2018, the participant's individual goal achievement, as well as the recommendations from our CEO with respect to a specific employee's performance.

-The target annual cash bonus opportunities of our named executive officers for 2015 were as follows, which were set at the same target levels as in 2014 and are within the range used by our peer group:
+The target annual cash bonus opportunities of our named executive officers for 2018 were as follows, which were set at the same target levels as in 2017 and were within the ranges used by the companies in our compensation peer group:

-Named Executive Officer 2015 Target Annual Cash Bonus Opportunity (as a percentage of base salary) 2015 Target Annual Cash Bonus Opportunity ( \$)
+Named Executive Officer 2018 Target Annual Cash Bonus Opportunity (as a percentage of base salary) 2018 Target Annual Cash Bonus Opportunity (\$)

-Mr. Neff 75% \$577,339
+Mr. Neff 75% \$ 656,250

-Mr. Cotroneo 50% \$212,500
+Mr. Cotroneo 50% \$ 235,500

-Dr. Valone 50% \$230,000

-Dr. Yu 50% \$222,500
+Dr. Yu 50% \$ 282,000